SciCrunch/sparc-curation/docs/simple-sckan/readme.md

 * You can download **SIMPLE-SCKAN** ontology from the following link and load it into any standard Graph Databese such as Stardog, Graph DB, or Neo4J.
 	* [**Downlod SIMPLE-SCKAN in Turtle format from here**](https://github.com/SciCrunch/NIF-Ontology/releases/download/sckan-2022-08-pre-3/simple-sckan-merged-with-npo.ttl).
 * We recommend using **Stardog Studio** as the SPARQL query interface to query over the NPO/SCKAN connectivity knowledge
-    * A Stardog endpoint is set up by the FDI lab to support the **Stardog Stuio** interface for the users like SCKAN's NLP curators to check whether a connection exists between regions based on a set of neuron populations in NPO
+    * A Stardog endpoint is set up by the FDI lab to support the **Stardog Stuio** interface for the users like SCKAN's NLP curators.
+Using Stardog Studio, they can run the queries against SCKAN to check whether a connection exists between two regions based on a set of neuron populations in NPO.
     * We have a set of predefined "canned" query patterns avialable via Stardog that we think would be useful for the NLP curators and other interested users.
 * What to expect in the future:
     * Have the Simple SCKAN graph available via SciGraph so that the SciGraph users can develop different tools and apps based on simpler queries using SPARQL or Cypher.